 The Sputnik watch was Schantzer’s favorite gift to give.
 (This one was left behind by the last server manager).
 He was obliquely interested in Soviet iconography, and collected original space program posters, offensively cheery renditions of man with nebula.
 He bought as many authentic Sputnik watches as he could.
 But he was interested in Russia the same way he was in all newer experiments in government: Cuba, New Harmony, China, Iran.

 This light, mercenary interest is probably what allowed him to amass his billions.
 He invested in prison industrial stocks as easily as he did in corn futures.
 Everything, for him, was material.
+Nothing like a romantic place to stay,

 The headlines have become more uncanny, and alarming, over the past few days.